 The 12/12 fast is perfectly balanced: 12 hours fasting and a 12-hour eating window.
 This daily fasting habit is a perfect intro for beginners who have difficulty going longer periods without food, and it’s very easy, but it is also a sustainable practice for most and is linked to longevity and healthy aging.
 Since you’re already fasting eight hours while you sleep, only have to delay breakfast by a couple of hours usually.

 The 14/10 fast is growing in popularity: 14 hours fasting and a 10-hour window to refeed and enjoy meals.
-Similar to the 16:8 fasting schedule, the 14:10 fasting is popular for weight loss, but also for those seeking to experience even more physiological benefits that fasting creates in the body particularly after 12 or 13 hours of fasting including regulation of insulin levels and blood pressure, increase of growth hormone, and a boost in BDNF production.
-It is a inclusive schedule especially for those who work traditional business hours because it allows for an early start to the day with breakfast and end with an early dinner without much struggle.
+Similar to the 16:8 fasting schedule, the 14:10 fasting is popular for weight loss, but also for those seeking to experience even more physiological benefits that fasting creates in the body particularly after 13 hours or more of fasting including regulation of lipids and blood pressure, weight loss, decreased hunger at night, and decreased energy intake.
+It is an inclusive schedule especially for those who work traditional business hours because it allows for an early start to the day with breakfast and ends with an early dinner without much struggle.

-The 16/8 fast is loved among those wishing to lose weight, increase lean muscle mass and address metabolic imbalances as well as those hoping to boost performance outcomes.
-Often referred to as the leangains method, this approach to fasting involves fasting 16 hours consecutively, and eating all your food in an 8-hour window.
+The 16/8 fast is loved among those wishing to lose weight, increase lean muscle mass, and address metabolic imbalances as well as those hoping to boost performance outcomes.
+Often referred to as the leangains method, this approach to fasting involves fasting 16 hours consecutively and eating all your food in an 8-hour window.
 (Usually 2-3 meals.)
-This method is typically practiced as a daily habit and useful to help retrain the relationship to food and recalibrate dopamine receptors response to eating.
+This method is typically practiced as a daily habit and useful to help retrain the relationship to food and while this has yet to be scientifically substantiated, many claims they learn to recalibrate hunger and their conditioned response to eating.

-A 20/4 fasting schedule, consists of 20 hours of fasting consecutively, and eating all your food for the day in a 4-hour window.
-A more challenging fasting option it is valuable way to retrain This usually means one big meal per day or one small meal followed shortly by a larger meal.
+A 20/4 fasting schedule, consists of 20 hours of fasting consecutively and eating all your food for the day in a 4-hour window.
+A more challenging fasting option is a valuable way to retrain; this usually means one big meal per day or one small meal followed shortly by a larger meal.

 OMAD (one meal a day)